syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### CheckBox in group header

-ListView supports selecting each group and items in the group like a checkBox selection by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupHeaderTemplate) and the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) respectively.
+.NET MAUI ListView supports selecting each group and items in the group like a checkBox selection by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupHeaderTemplate) and the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) respectively.
 The checkbox state will be updated by using converter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="14 16" %}